gferreira/xTools4/docs/_reference/variable/blends-preview.md

 : Load designspace data from an external file.

 blended axes
+: ^
-: A list of blended axes (mappings) and values in the loaded designspace.
+  A list of blended axes (mappings) and values in the loaded designspace.
+  The list of values for each axis can be edited.

 reference font…
 : Load a conventional variable font for comparison.